Party X: Economic issues

+Communist influences

+Party X was founded by former communist politicians and agents of the communist secret police.
+According to Tomasiewicz, Party X, together with the Self-Defence of the Republic of Poland and National Party "Fatherland", were parties that became refuges for national communists after 1990.
+Party X became known for the dominance of national-communist and Moczarite elements, and erstwhile communist officials were the party's activists.
+This was discovered by the media early on, and the party was accused of housing former communist civil servants, with the media pressing claims that around one-third of Party X consisted of former communist officials, while historian Adam Rok noted the majority of its members were "former hardline Communist activists".

-The party was accused of housing former communist civil servants, with the media pressing claims that around one-third of Party X consisted of former communist officials.
-This accusation escalated following Tymiński's controversial remarks, such as his praise for Wojciech Jaruzelski, the First Secretary of the Polish United Workers' Party between 1981 and 1989 who imposed a brutal and bloody martial law in Poland between 1981 and 1983.
+Tomas Hellén argued that "the driving force behind the party seemed to come not from popular demand, but rather from subversive figures with some association with the communist system", and that the party was "a sinister underworld of former communist activists and secret police functionaries".
+The image of the party as a neo-communist escalated following Tymiński's controversial remarks, such as his praise for Wojciech Jaruzelski, the First Secretary of the Polish United Workers' Party between 1981 and 1989 who imposed a brutal and bloody martial law in Poland between 1981 and 1983.
 According to The Polish Review, this remark was influenced by the communist wing of Tymiński's party.
 Tymiński also remarked: 'I hope that our country will understand, because many people already understand how much President Jaruzelski accomplished for the country.
 Because our country was then [in 1981] particularly threatened, but not from outside - from within.
 Because the hand that has been hurting us for so many years was always its own.'